VincentTam/vincenttam.github.io/source/_posts/2014-05-26-using-octopress-on-another-device.markdown

     > Only Git will be added to your PATH.

     This enables other programs to make use of Git.
-For example, Tim Pope's [fugitive.vim][fugitive], which is a Vim plugin for using Git *within* the editor, can be used in gVim on Windows after Git's absolute path is appended to the `PATH` variable.
+For example, Tim Pope's [fugitive.vim], which is a Vim plugin for using Git *within* the editor, can be used in gVim on Windows after Git's absolute path is appended to the `PATH` variable.

 When I installed Git on Windows half a year ago, I didn't pay much attention to the text under each option, and I chose the default